US Careers Hub: Excel Basics - Part 3: Understanding Rows, Columns, Cells, and Cell Referencing

 Understanding Range References

-This rule remains the same regardless of how large the range becomes.
+This rule remains the same no matter how large your range gets!

 For example:

-The first reference identifies the starting corner, while the second identifies the ending corner.
+The first one identifies your starting corner, and the second one identifies your ending corner.

 For example: